 General Fund, Highway Fund & Highway Trust Fund

 The state General Fund is the source of funds for most state operations.
-Revenue to the General Fund comes from primarily from taxes.
+Revenue to the General Fund comes primarily from taxes.
 Some revenue also comes from fees and investment earnings.
 Highway Fund and the Highway Trust Fund fund transportation.
 Revenues in the Highway Fund include excise tax on motor fuels, motor vehicle licenses and fees, and interest earnings.
 The Highway Trust Fund revenues comes from taxes on vehicle sales, a portion of motor fuel taxes, and title and lien fees.

 Reserves and Special Funds